AASJournals/AASTeX60/README.md

 ## BibTeX
- This repository also includes the AAS Journals BibTeX style file, [aasjournal.bst](bst/aasjournal.bst), which was last updated June 3, 2019 (v1.18).
+ This repository also includes the AAS Journals BibTeX style file, [aasjournal.bst](bst/aasjournal.bst), which was last updated October 24, 2024 (v1.18b).
 This is our BST file that supports the `version` and `publisher` fields of an `@misc` BibTeX entry.
  The most recent update added anchored links to reference source material, e.g., links to article DOIs, arXiv preprints, and/or [ASCL](http://ascl.net) identifiers.
 These are explicit inline text links to ensure that the identifiers are available in the full text.
 This is why we do not endorse more compact anchor-linked BibTeX styles, e.g., `yahapj.bst.`

 ## Download